uber-archive/nanny/README.md

 The force stop delay, restart delay, and restart count options apply in this case.

-### `options.workerForceStopDelay`
+### `clusterSpec.workerForceStopDelay`

-If this option is provided, any worker that is stopped (including stops with the intent to restart) will be killed with prejudice if it fails to exit gracefully before this timeout in miliseconds.
+Any worker that is stopped (including stops with the intent to restart) will be killed with prejudice if it fails to exit gracefully before this timeout in miliseconds.

+The default delay is 5 seconds and can be overridden on heirs over `ClusterSupervisor.prototype.defaultWorkerForceStopDelay`.

-### `options.workerRestartDelay`
+### `clusterSpec.workerRestartDelay`

 If this option is provided, any worker that attempts to restart will be forced to wait this number of miliseconds between stopping and starting.

-### `options.respawnWorkerCount`
+### `clusterSpec.respawnWorkerCount`

 If this option is provided, any time a worker is stopped with the intention to restart (including both manual `restart()` calls and automatic restarts, but